-- Specifics of the layoff/closure event - Trade petition status - Workers' skills, wages, military active duty status, and residency - Benefits the employer will provide after layoff
+Specifics of the layoff/closure event

+- Workers' skills, wages, and residency - Benefits the employer will provide after layoff

-When Workers Are Laid Off Without Notice
+When Workers Are Laid Off Without Prior Notice

-Regardless of the size of the layoff/closure or whether the workers are laid off without notice, the State Rapid Reemployment Team will reach out to the company to obtain worker demographic information and determine if the event is trade-impacted.
+Regardless of the size of the layoff/closure or whether the workers are laid off without prior notice, the State Rapid Response Team will reach out to the company to obtain worker demographic information.
 Any information received will be provided to local staff for coordination of Group Informational Sessions.